top2dogz/Jump61/README.md

 The neighbors of a square are the horizontally and vertically adjacent squares (diagonally adjacent squares are not neighbors).
 We say that a square is overfull if it contains more spots than it has neighbors.
 Thus, the four corner squares are overfull when they have more than two spots; other squares on the edge are overfull with more than three spots; and all others are overfull with more than four spots.

 There are two players, whom we'll call Red and Blue.
 The players each move in turn, with Red going first.
 A move consists of adding one spot on any square that does not have the opponent's color (so Red may add a spot to either a red or white square).
 A spot placed on any square colors that square with the player's color.
-Move Example Move Example 2

-    Figure 1.
-Example of two moves.
-The board on the top is the starting position, and the board on the bottom is after red and blue have each made a move.

 After the player has moved, we repeat the following steps until no square is overfull or either all squares are red or all blue:

     Pick an overfull square.